 Once your milk has reached 110°F, stir a little bit of the warm milk into the 1/2 cup of plain yogurt.
 The plain yogurt, with its active cultures, is going to act as a “starter” for your batch of yogurt.
 It will create the fermentation that sets the yogurt and gives it the tangy flavor.

 Return the blended milk and yogurt to the pot and gently stir them together.
 Pour the yogurt into the containers of your choice.

 For the yogurt to set up, it needs to remain warm, the heat created by leaving the light on in the oven, is just right for generating enough heat to keep the yogurt active.

 Now you have the choice of making thin or thick style yogurt:

-Many people consider this skin a delicacy and eat it with a sprinkle of sugar or spread on a crusty bread.
+If it does form a skin, many people consider this skin a delicacy and eat it with a sprinkle of sugar or spread on a crusty bread.
 Think of it as yogurt butter.
-If you want to prevent the yogurt from forming a skin, cover with a cheesecloth or loose fitting lid.

 Once you have the yogurt at the desired thickness place it back in the bowl or into individual cups and return it to the refrigerator.